 The Group actively participates in coalitions and working groups aimed at developing common standards and methodologies.

-As a signatory of the Act4Nature alliance, Societe Generale has made concrete commitments in favour of biodiversity.
+As a signatory of the Act4Nature alliance, Societe Generale has made 18 new concrete commitments in favour of biodiversity.

 Societe Generale also participates in two other leading international groups in the field of biodiversity: